 - Special Problems are an individual study in certain specialized areas, including mathematical analyses or experimental investigation of problems of current interest.
 This can include design projects.
 Special problem classes are 4903 and are taken for class credit.

-- Research Assignments are an independent research conducted under the guidance of a faculty member.
+- Research Opportunities are independent research conducted under the guidance of a faculty member.
 Research assignments are 4699 for juniors and seniors and 2699 for freshman and sophomores.
 Research assignments are taken for class credit.

-- Paid Research Assignments are research internships.
+- Paid Research Opportunities are research internships.
 Students are paid for working on a project.
 The class will be on your transcript, but no class credit is given for this option and no grade is received for this class.
-Students who received PURA awards, register for the paid research assignments, 4699.
+Students who received PURA awards register for the paid research class, 4698.

 - Presidents’ Undergraduate Research Awards (PURA) are competitive financial awards given to students who are doing research.
 PURA either gives students a salary or pays for travel expenses to present research at a conference.
 Students must apply for PURA awards.

-- The best way for you to find a research position is to talk to the professors on your own.
+- The best way for you to find a research opportunity is to talk to professors directly.
 Look through the Woodruff School Research Areas and see which professors are doing research that you may be interested in.
 You should then contact the professor, send a copy of your resume and ask if he/she is interested in sponsoring you for research.
+Going to see the professors in person is a great idea.

-- ME Students: A list of current undergraduate research assignments is kept on the web.
-This list is generally updated between semesters.
+- ME Students: A list of current undergraduate research opportunities is kept on the web.

 - NRE Students: Talk to your faculty advisor.

-- Go to Georgia Tech Undergraduate Research to view institute-wide research opportunities.
+- Go to Georgia Tech Undergraduate Research Website to view institute-wide research opportunities.

-- All unpaid courses are taken for credit and are given a letter grade.
+- All unpaid courses are taken for course credit and are given a letter grade.

 - Multiple semesters of the same research class (ex.
 ME 4699) can be taken and used towards your degree as outlined below.

-- NRE: Students can satisfy up to 4 hours of technical elective credit with 4699 and 4903 as long as the class is from the college of science, college of engineering or college of computing.
+- NRE (2017-2018 Curriculum & Earlier): Students can satisfy up to 4 hours of technical elective credit with 4699 and 4903 as long as the class is from the College of Science, College of Engineering or College of Computing.